 Most kitchens have a stick blender.
 As a relatively low cost piece of equipment, which is also small enough to store and not take up too much room, the “good old stick blender” can do a lot for a beginner alternative chef kitchen.
-The main techniques you’ll use a stick blender for are to make purees.
+The main technique you’ll use a stick blender for is to make purees.

 They work best for pureeing steamed or cooked veggies, as you do when making soups or something like Glenys’ red pasta sauce without tomato or capsicum.

 “Milk shakes”, “ice creams” and “custards”

 They can also be great for making milkshakes, especially when you have the milk alternative already made and you’re pureeing banana, mango, berries and other soft fruits or you’re adding in powders like carob or cacao.
 I wouldn’t blend ice though as most aren’t strong enough to do that.

 If you want a chilled milkshake/ thickshake then two top tips that can help without using ice and breaking your stick blender are:

 - Thawing a frozen banana (broken into pieces) or

 - Making sure all the other ingredients are chilled before blending.

 I use our stick blender to make the Mango Lassi, custard and ice cream mix too.

 I’ve also made Hayley’s Raw Vegan Anzacs and My Snowflake Truffles (Aka Not Rum Truffles using the food processing attachment that came with our last stick blender.
 The stick blender alone doesn’t do a wonderful job of this.